PRANAY-100/Windows-Server-2022-Active-Directory-Domain-Services-Deployment/docs/01-windows-server-ad-installation.md

 Passed the prerequisite checks with no critical errors and initiated the installation.

-Allowed the server to perform an automated reboot upon completion.
+Allowed the server to reboot automatically upon completion.

-✅ Verification & Post-Deployment Checks
+* Verification & Post-Deployment Checks

 After rebooting, the following steps were taken to verify successful promotion:

 Logon Verification: Authenticated as CORP\Administrator on the local console.